hamiltonjr/lox/README.md

 or when it is a tie.
 In case of win or tie, the game is ended (and the game file is deleted).
 A player also can end a game in any time.

+In November, 2020 I was coded the core and now I am doing little enhance- ments.
+Depending when you are seeing it, the code can have some errors.

-The game is available as a free software unde MIT License.
+The game is available as a free software under MIT License.